auth0/docs/articles/multifactor-authentication/overview.md

 **TODO: SPECIFY SETTINGS**
 :::

+#### Always require multi-factor authentication

-Additionally, there is the **Always require Multi-factor Authentication** toggle, which allows authentication against this app only when one or more of the factors is enabled in the Dashboard, and completed by users while logging in.
+The **Always require Multi-factor Authentication** setting, when enabled, will allow authentication to your applications only when multi-factor authentication is used.
+This means that one or more of the factors is enabled in the Dashboard, and successfully completed by end-users when authenticating.

 ### 2. Set up your services